 Price: $125,000 + SAV

 Get Bsale Alerts

-In Queensland, there are currently over 2,000 businesses listed for sale on Bsale.
+There are over 2,000 businesses currently for sale in QLD on Bsale.
 Buying an existing business allows you to buy elements such as established systems, processes, client databases, distribution channels, branding and more.
-To find a business for sale in QLD, simply start typing Queensland into the location and hit ‘Go’; you can then narrow it down by keyword, category or price.
-It's a good idea to save your search results and listings so you can easily find them later.
-Once you have found a suitable business, you can contact the seller via the form.
-They may request you complete an NDA to keep the business details confidential.
-You can then discuss the business further and conduct due diligence.
+To find a business for sale simply start typing Queensland into the location and hit ‘Go’; you can then narrow it down by keyword, category or price.

 In QLD, all business brokers must be licensed to operate on your behalf; they are registered as Real Estate agents.
 The Office of Fair Trading is the governing body that oversees the licensing of real estate agents and business brokers in QLD.
 When you search for a business broker in QLD by their name or business broker number, it will indicate ‘real estate agent’.
 You can check a QLD business brokers license here via QLD Government.

 State nomination is required if you wish to migrate to QLD on a business visa.
 Business and Skilled Migration Queensland (BSMQ) manage the nominated visas that are required to run a business or invest in Queensland.
 It is important to work with a business broker and migration lawyer to ensure you meet the visa’s eligibility requirements.

 Selling a business in QLD can be done by the business owner or by engaging a licensed QLD business broker or real estate agent.
 It is important to have an exit strategy for your business to increase your chance of obtaining an optimum sale price for the business.